el0911/savage.io/readme.md

 npm install @king__somto/savage

-/////for now it can only solve problems with that have an inut of one dimension
+for now it can only solve problems with that have an inut of one dimension

 ```